spdj2271/AutoSC/README.md

 These features are extracted using the pretrained [CLIP ViT-B/32 encoder](https://huggingface.co/openai/clip-vit-base-patch32) and are used as the input representations for clustering experiments.

-After downloading: the directory should be organizaed as:
+After downloading, the directory should be organizaed as:
 ```
 AutoSC
 └── data_HFCLIP